lacymorrow/experiments/README.md

 #### Giga Player

 The Giga Player was created to be a radically feature-filled web music player for budding artists and labels alike.
 Features buying or saving in multiple file formats, album art, personal playlist features (save/add/remove), drag–n–drop rearranging, and a powerful Javascript API for full integration.
 Sadly, the budget was cut and the project was never finished.
 It’s now available here with the full source.
-Click and drag!
+Click and drag a song to reorder.

+#### Image Font Generator

+A PHP script which converts a string into an image of any size of color, using any truetype font provided.
+Before web fonts were supported by most browsers, this was the script I used to generate headers in custom fonts.

 #### Interactive Media Interface

 [link](http://lacymorrow.com/projects/offline/cee)

 A complex media interface created as a proof-of-concept in Flash.
 Displays news, music, photos, and videos in a novel way.
 It's outdated, so many features are now broken but the idea and uniqueness remains.
-Click and drag a topic to the screen and play around!
+Click and drag a topic to the center and play around.

 #### iTunes Library XML Wrapper